 Not all students who have disabilities require specialized instruction.
 For students with disabilities who do require specialized instruction, the Individuals with Disabilities Education Act (IDEA) controls the procedural requirements, and an IEP is developed.
 The IDEA process is more involved than that of Section 504 of the Rehabilitation Act and requires documentation of measurable growth.
 For students with disabilities who do not require specialized instruction but need the assurance that they will receive equal access to public education and services, a document is created to outline their specific accessibility requirements.
 Students with 504 Plans do not require specialized instruction, but, like the IEP, a 504 Plan should be updated annually to ensure that the student is receiving the most effective accommodations for his/her specific circumstances.

-Chiara Perry, Director of Special Education
+Alma Ellis, Director of Special Education - Elementary

 If you have questions about Special Education programs or would like to request a review for assessment, contact Special Education at (650) 833-4257 or firstname.lastname@example.org.